vossstef/tang_nano_20k_c64/README.md

 LOAD"*",8<br>
 RUN<br>
 c1541 DOS ROM to be selected from OSD (default Dolphin DOS, CBM DOS or other)<br>
-In case a PRG don't load correctly select via OSD the factory default CBM DOS an give it a try.
+In case a program don't load correctly select via OSD the factory default CBM DOS an give it a try.

+## CRT Loader (.CRT)
+Cartrige ROM can be loaded via OSD file selection.<br>
+Detach Cartrige by using OSD System / Cold Boot.<br>
+Copy a *.CRT to your sdcard and rename it to **c64crt.crt** as default boot cartridge.

+## PRG Loader (.PRG)
+A Program *.PRG file can be loaded via OSD file selection.<br>
+Copy a *.PRG to your sdcard and rename it to **c64prg.prg** as default boot basic program.

+## Kernal Loader (.BIN)
+Kernal ROM files *.BIN can be loaded via OSD selection.<br>
+Copy a 8K C64 Kernal ROM *.BIN to your sdcard and rename it to **c64kernal.bin** as default boot Kernal.<br>Dolphin DOS 2.0 is the power-up default Kernal.<br>

 ## emulated RAM Expansion Unit REU 1750
 For those programs the require a [RAM Expansion Unit (REU)](https://en.wikipedia.org/wiki/Commodore_REU) it can be activated by OSD on demand.<br>